ht1212/quality_quantity_modelling/README.md

 This repository contains code used to generate the results and figures for the submitted publication:

 **Modelling the Roles of Antibody Titre and Avidity in Protection from Malaria Infection Following RTS,S/AS01 Vaccination**

 *Hayley A Thompson1*, *Alexandra B Hogan1, Patrick G T Walker1, Michael T White2, Aubrey J Cunnington3 Christian F Ockenhouse4, Azra C Ghani1*

 1 MRC Centre for Global Infectious Disease Analysis, Department of Infectious Disease Epidemiology, Imperial College London, London, UK.
 2 Malaria: Parasites and Hosts, Department of Parasites and Insect Vectors, Institut Pasteur, Paris, France.
 3 Section of Paediatrics, Imperial College London, London, UK.
 4 PATH Malaria Vaccine Initiative, Washington, DC USA.

+Many thanks to Michael White, Institut Pasteur, who's original work (https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0061395) formed the basis of this study and for his help in designing the MCMC algorithm that was adapted and used here.

 ## Repo Content
 The R code presented is grouped according to the results subsections of the paper.